jupyter-on-openshift/poc-hub-singapore-ntu/builder/README.md

 This should result in an image stream being created for the image called `notebook`.

-3. Edit the config map `jupyterhub-cfg` in the course project.
+STEP 3: Edit the config map `jupyterhub-cfg` in the course project.
 This can be done in the web console under "Resources->Config Map".

-4. In the `jupyterhub_config.py` section of the `jupyterhub-cfg` config map, add:
+STEP 4: In the `jupyterhub_config.py` section of the `jupyterhub-cfg` config map, add:

 ```